This article was sponsored by Align. All opinions are my own.

 We have nearly five pounds of good bacteria in our gut.
 These friendly bugs fight off harmful bacteria, parasites, and fungi, and form a healthy barrier on the intestinal wall so harmful germs can’t enter the blood and lymph systems.
 They also help you digest food and fiber and optimize the assimilation of vitamins and minerals in your bloodstream to nourish you.

 When we eat an excess of the wrong foods, however, or take too many antibiotics, or become exposed to heavy metals and toxins, we can develop leaky gut syndrome.
 This is when the gut barrier is breached, causing intestinal permeability.
 Undigested pieces of food can enter our bloodstream, where the immune system identifies them as invaders and attacks.
 That is why some people become sensitive to various foods, and suffer inflammation as a result of what they’re eating.
 (See page 000 for information on how to get tested for leaky gut syndrome.)
-More info on Leaky Gut, is on my Leaky Gut page.
+For more information on Leaky Gut check out Leaky Gut page and my How to Heal Your Gut Program.

 Here are a few things that can lead to an unhealthy gut in need of probiotics.
 The majority of us already have Leaky Gut, so if you’re wondering if you have it, the answer is probably yes.